 The person at the center of this case

-Justice for Multiple victims - individuals, companies, and government entities defrauded in telecommunications scheme — the trail went cold in 2012, but the truth hasn't.
+Justice for Multiple victims including telecom companies, government entities, and individuals — the trail went cold in 2012, but the truth hasn't.

 Start here

-What specific computer systems and telecom networks were compromised during the scheme?
+What specific computer systems were compromised and how were they used to execute the fraud scheme?

-Who were the other members of the international criminal organization involved in the fraud?
+Who were the other members of the international criminal organization operating across Pakistan, Philippines, Saudi Arabia, Switzerland, Spain, Singapore, Italy, and Malaysia?

 Farhan Ul Arshad is wanted for his role in an international telecommunications fraud scheme that defrauded victims of over $50 million between 2008 and 2012.
-Operating across multiple countries including Pakistan, the Philippines, Saudi Arabia, and others, he allegedly compromised computer systems to conduct wire fraud and unauthorized access to networks affecting major telecom companies and government entities.
+The conspiracy involved unauthorized computer access and wire fraud targeting telecom companies, government entities, and individuals across multiple countries including the United States, Pakistan, Philippines, and others.
 He was last known to be in Malaysia and remains at large, with a federal arrest warrant issued in June 2012.

 Try asking